Guilheeeeeeerme/onboarding/README.md

 ## Requirements
 * Docker
 * Docker Compose
+* Optional (only if you are going to develop something)
     * NodeJS / NVM (Node version Manger)
         * Some projects might not work with recent versions of NodeJS

-## Step-by-step
+## Initial steps
 - Run `sh clone.sh` to clone all the projects
 - Run `cp .envsample .env`
     - This will create a env file that docker-compose will consume
+- *Make sure your .env files is pointing to where you are expecting it to point*

+---
-### Configuring Database
+## Configuring Database
+### If you dont have a postgres instace running on your machine
 - Run `docker-compose up postgres`.
-There should a postgres database running on port 5433
+- There should a postgres database running on port 5433
+- There should exist a `xpd` database on that instance
 - The default credentials are on `.envsample`

+### If you do have a postgres instace running on your machine
+- Make sure the `.env` file is pointing to it

+## Getting ready with the database
 - Connect to the database using any tool - Dbeaver, PgAdmin....
 - Download *XPD-Sample-xpd-\*.tar* [from here](https://drive.google.com/drive/folders/1xg1xwXJIdIsZoiaFihu6Tk5CAhQktNM8)
 - Restore the backup into the XPD database
-- Check if the database was created
 - You can close the terminal now

+---
-### Running Basic Services
+## Running Basic Services
-- Run `docker-compose up setup-build`
-    - This is done once
 - Run `docker-compose up postgres setup`
+- Wait for it
 - Try on the browser `http://localhost:8080/xpd-setup-api/setup/well/list`.
-You should see:
+Until you see:
 ```json
 {
     "timestamp": 1677870307362,